davesmith4398/best_practice_membranes/README.md

          - For more information about package and theory: http://mdstress.org/
  - Mechanics: fluctuation spectrum and bending modulus.
 For a tensionless membrane, the large wavelength/small wavevector behavior of the undulation spectrum (describing the height-height correlations of the membrane continuum shape) should follow an inverse fourth power relation in the wavevector, with a constant of proportionality that contains the bending modulus.
      - Comprehensive mechanics: http://www.sciencedirect.com/science/article/pii/S0009308415300190
+     - Need to standardize/consolidate this section.
+Mechanical properties can be calculated from a number of techniques that can be broadly classified by (1) equilibrium fluctuations, (2) stress profile, and (3) biasing/large deformations.
+We should determine the most reliable method(s) for a given mechanical property.
+         - My thought is that the equilibrium fluctuations approach is both elegant in its consistency with Landau free energy-like stat mech theories for membranes and well-accepted in the literature.
+However, consistency with the stress profile (above) is probably also important.
+And biased deformation techniques have shown to be more efficient and precise.
  - Lipid coordination number: this can be used in phase transitions and coexistence to distinguish between fluid and gel phases, which have markedly different coordination numbers.
 (There are several other structural, thermodynamic, and dynamic techniques for detecting and characterizing phase transitions and coexistence outlined above.)
  - Lateral radial distribution functions to characterize segregation of multicomponent bilayers (e.g. does cholesterol segregate with lipid X vs Y)
      - Unless interested otherwise, histograms should be binned by in-plane 2D radial distance (as opposed to standard RDFs in 3D), and binned separately for each leaflet (otherwise, liquid and solid structural signatures are convoluted and lack meaning).